The Marco Island Woman's Club meets the first Wednesday of the month at 11:30 A.M. Check our Events Calendar for the next meeting. See you there!

 American Cancer Society - Marco Island Unit's MIWC Wig Room

 The MIWC has been and continues to be an important source of community support since those early days of 1966.
 We recognize and take pride in our Club and its many accomplishments.

-For more information on becoming a member of the Marco Island Woman's Club, please contact Christine Koppel, President, at 856-906-4319 or go the "Contact Us" page to send a message.
+For more information about the Marco Island Woman's Club, please contact President Sue Ellen Welch at 781-635-5240 or go to the "Contact Us" page to send a message.